-Another plus: A VA loan doesn't require mortgage insurance, as do Federal Housing Administration and conventional loans with less than 20 percent down payment.
+Another plus: A VA loan doesn't require mortgage insurance, as do Federal Housing Administration and conventional loans with less than a 20 percent down payment.
 The benefit translates into significant monthly savings for VA borrowers.
-For instance, a borrower who takes a $200,000 FHA-insured mortgage pays more than $200 a month for mortgage insurance alone.
+For instance, a borrower who makes a 3.5 percent down payment on a $200,000 FHA-insured mortgage pays $100 a month for mortgage insurance alone.

 "And with a VA loan, you don't have to save all the money you would have to save for a conventional loan," Moon says.

-Although the costs of getting a VA loan are generally lower than other types of low down payment mortgages, they still carry a one-time funding fee that varies, depending on the amount of the down payment and the type of veteran.
+Although the costs of getting a VA loan are generally lower than for other types of low-down-payment mortgages, they still carry a one-time funding fee that varies, depending on the amount of the down payment and the type of veteran.

 A borrower in the armed forces getting a VA loan for the first time, with zero down payment, would pay a fee of 2.15 percent of the loan amount, Frueh says.
-The fee is reduced to 1.25 percent of the loan amount if the borrower makes a 10 percent down payment.
+The fee is reduced to 1.25 percent of the loan amount if the borrower makes a down payment of 10 percent or more.
 Reservists and National Guard members normally pay about a quarter of a percentage point more in fees than active-duty members pay.

 Those using the VA loan program for the second time, without a down payment, would pay 3.3 percent of the total loan amount.